 Class Attendance: I expect students to attend class and to turn up on time.
 Rarely do students do well in classes which they do not attend, and I will be less likely to give outside assistance to students who regularly miss class.
 Further, students arriving late for class disrupt the entire class.
-Students who consistently turn up more than a few minutes late for class or who miss more than 3 classes may be docked points from their final grade.
 Students should also note that I do not allow cell phones, laptops or other electronic devices to be used in class and will ask that these items be turned off at the start of class.